 The Public Procurement Act provides for the following procedures:

-- a low-value contract procedure, which can only be used for public contracts with an estimated value up to certain thresholds: for supplies of goods and services up to the threshold for mandatory TED publication, i.e. up to EUR 139,000 (EUR 214,000 if the contracting authority is not financed from the budget) and up to EUR 428,000 for supplies of goods and services or projects in the utilities sector, and in the defence and security sector; and for construction works with an estimated value of between EUR 40,000 and EUR 500,000 in the general area (until 15 April 2021, this threshold has temporarily been changed – a low-value procedure may be used for contracts worth up to EUR 1,000,000) and EUR 100,000 and EUR 1,000,000 in the utilities sector.
+- a low-value contract procedure, which can only be used for public contracts with an estimated value up to certain thresholds: for supplies of goods and services up to the threshold for mandatory TED publication (see below); and for construction works up to EUR 500,0001 in the general area and up to EUR 1,000,000 in the utilities sector;

 - an open procedure in which every bidder meeting the selection criteria can submit a tender;